pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 --8<-- "python/user-guide/expressions/user-defined-functions.py:dataframe"
 ```

-In the snippet above we groupby the `"keys"` column.
+In the snippet above we group by the `"keys"` column.
 That means we have the following groups:

 ```c
 "a" -> [10, 7]